3D Trigonometry in Cambridge IGCSE Mathematics (0580/0607): Angles and Lengths in Space Explained

 Practising the wording — not just the ratios — is what method marks reward.

-- “A cuboid is 4 cm by 3 cm by 12 cm.
-Work out the length of the space diagonal.”
-Base diagonal = √(4² + 3²) = 5.
-Space diagonal = √(5² + 12²) = √169 = 13 cm.
+- “A cuboid is 3 cm by 4 cm by 12 cm.
+Work out the length of the space diagonal AG.”
+Base diagonal = √(3² + 4²) = 5.
+Space diagonal = √(5² + 12²) = 13 cm.
 Mark-scheme reward: two clear Pythagoras steps.

-- “Work out the angle between the space diagonal and the base of the cuboid in question 1.” tan θ = 12/5 → θ = tan⁻¹(12/5) ≈ 67.4°.
-Reward: correct opposite and adjacent relative to the base.
+- “Calculate the angle between the diagonal AG and the base ABCD.” tan θ = height / base diagonal = 12/5 → θ = tan⁻¹(2.4) ≈ 67.4°.
+Reward: correct identification of opposite and adjacent.

-When you can recognise the wording instantly, work the full set on the Trigonometry topical past paper questions and the 3D Trigonometry quiz to lock the method in.
+When you can recognise the wording instantly, work the full set on the Trigonometry topical past-paper questions and the 3D Trigonometry quiz to lock the method in.

 How 3D Trigonometry connects to the rest of Trigonometry